anithapriyanatarajan/pipeline/tekton/README.md

 [The nightly release pipeline](release-pipeline.yaml) is [triggered nightly by Tekton](https://github.com/tektoncd/plumbing/tree/main/tekton)

-There is also a [github workflow](https://github.com/tektoncd/pipeline/tree/main/.github/workflows/nightly-builds.yaml) defined to trigger the release pipeline which completes nightly builds on a kind clustere.
+A [GitHub workflow](https://github.com/tektoncd/pipeline/tree/main/.github/workflows/nightly-builds.yaml) is also defined to trigger the release pipeline and perform nightly builds on a KinD (Kubernetes in Docker) cluster.

 This Pipeline uses: